kyma-project/btp-manager/docs/user/03-40-management-of-service-instances-and-bindings.md

     my-secret    Opaque   5      32s
     ```

-    See [Uses for Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#uses-for-secrets) to learn about different options for using the credentials from your application running in the Kubernetes cluster.
+    To learn about different options for using the credentials from your application running in the Kubernetes cluster, see [Uses for Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#uses-for-secrets).

 ## Passing Parameters